-&lt;sup>88 730 ILCS 110/15(1)(g); (j); (l).
+89 730 ILCS 110/15(1)(g); (j); (l).

-&lt;sup>90 325 ILCS 5/4; see also 18TH JUD.
+91 325 ILCS 5/4; see also 18TH JUD.
 CIR.
 CT.
 R. 36.11(b)(4).

-managed by a public housing agency, probation officials must notify the agency that the resident is on probation. $^{91}$

-(4) Probation officials must provide probationer information to Departments, regulated housing facilities - Where a probationer resides at a facility licensed or regulated by the Illinois Departments of Public Health, Public Aid, or Human Services, probation officials must affirmatively provide the following information to the regulating department and the regulated facility:

-- (a) Presentence investigation reports; - (b) Probation orders and compliance plans; and - (c) The name and contact information for the assigned probation official.

-(5) Public access to probationer information contained in the court records - Conditions of probation are part of a court's sentencing order and are a matter of public record.
-Where a probationer allegedly violates the conditions of his probation, the state's attorney files a petition to revoke the offender's probation.
+92 320 ILCS 20/2(f-5).

+^{93 730} ILCS 110/12(10).

+94 730 ILCS 110/12(11).

+to revoke the offender's probation.
 This petition is filed with the court and is set for a public hearing.

-Generally, the public only has access to probationer information when that information is the subject of an open court hearing.
+Commentary Generally, the public only has access to probationer information when that information is the subject of an open court hearing.
 Victims are provided no more information about adult probationers than members of the general public.
 Nevertheless, victims of juvenile offenders do have more access to probationer information than the public.
 This is interesting because Illinois law usually provides greater protections to juvenile offenders than to adult offenders.

-(1) Restricted access to probation files - Records maintained by probation officials are restricted to probation officers, judges, and any individual or agency pursuant to court order.

-The following practices may be more properly characterized as exceptions to the Probation and Probation Officers Act rather than permissive information practices.
+Prohibited information practices (1) Restricted access to probation files - Records maintained by probation officials are restricted to probation officers, judges, and any individual or agency pursuant to court order.
+96 Permissible information practices The following practices may be more properly characterized as exceptions to the Probation and Probation Officers Act rather than permissive information practices.
 Nevertheless, the following practices include the types of information sharing that are necessary to further the goals of probation even though they are not explicitly provided for by the Act; they balance the goals of probation (i.e., encouraging treatment and building rapport between a probation officer and his client) and the law enforcement goals of the justice system.

-(1) Probation officials may provide some probationer information to police and prosecutors

-- Probation officials may share with police officials and prosecutors any information about probationers that is already of public record or based on a probation official's visual public observation of the probationer.
+(1) Probation officials may provide some probationer information to police and prosecutors - Probation officials may share with police officials and prosecutors any information about probationers that is already of public record or based on a probation official's visual public observation of the probationer.
+97 Commentary This practice permits probation officials to share information that, while it may be contained in a their protected records, is already available to the public.
+For example, publicly displayed tattoos that are observed by a probation official may be shared with police officials.
+However, address updates and modus operandi information are not matters of public record and could not be shared pursuant to this practice.
+(2) Probation officials may provide probationer violation information to prosecutors - Records that support an allegation that the probationer violated a court order may be shared with a prosecutor for the purpose of charging and proving the violation.
+98 Commentary Although prosecutors are responsible for proving violations of probation, the evidence to prove the alleged violation is often contained in probation officials' records.
+This practice addresses the necessity of sharing information when a probationer is accused of violating the conditions of his probation.
+95 See 705 ILCS 405/1-8(A)(7) (granting victims of juvenile offenders access to the name and address of the minor as well as information pertaining to the disposition or the court's alternative adjustment plan).
+96 730 ILCS 110/12(4).

-- 730 ILCS 110/12(4). - 18TH JUD.
+97 18TH JUD.
 CIR.
 CT.
 R. 36.11(c).